michalik-michal/michalik-michal/README.md

 ### Hi there 👋
- 💻 I'am iOS Developer with almost 2 years of work experience, building apps with Swift and SwiftUI. 💻
+ 💻 I'am iOS Developer with over 2 years of work experience, building apps with Swift and SwiftUI. 💻

 ### Currently I contribute to: